Elevenlabs AudioNative Player

 When discovering consumer insights, our starting point should be to answer the following questions:

-- What are their values and priorities that guide them in life?
+• What are the values and priorities that guide them in life?

-These questions, can be extremely useful, but only if we accurately answer each of them.
+These questions can be extremely useful, but only if we answer each of them accurately.
 By the way, we must also remember not to overestimate our products and services.
-It is known that as the owner of some business, we will always think that our offer is the best, but it is only the customer, not the seller or service provider, who decides whether an item has real value.
+As the owner of some businesses, we will always think that our offer is the best, but it is only the customer, not the seller or service provider, who decides whether an item has real value.

-Hence, the key to success in the market is to know exactly what the consumer needs, and to make sure that our offerings best meet his needs.
-If we put the consumer at the center and show them that they are the most important to us, we are more likely to gain loyal customers.
+Hence, the key to market success is knowing exactly what the consumer needs and ensuring that our offerings best meet his needs.
+If we put the consumer at the centre and show them that they are the most important to us, we are more likely to gain loyal customers.

 Examples of Insight

 We could talk for hours about examples of good insights.
-However, I have tried to choose the ones that each of you has most likely heard of.
+However, I have tried to choose the ones you have most likely heard of.
 In the following examples, brands that advertise their products decided to go a step further and their promotional activities strongly emphasized an already fulfilled consumer need.

 Many people have surely encountered at some point in their lives the problem entitled: „I don’t need help cooking, but I have no idea what to make for dinner” Winiary has made excellent use of this at home by launching a series of ready-made fixes „Idea for…”.

 Snickers has also perfectly discovered and exploited one insight in its marketing efforts.
 It is based on the theory that when we experience hunger, we become irritable, angry and thus unbearable to those around us.
-This gave rise to the popular „You’re not you when you’re hungry” campaign. - Tymbark
+This led to the popular „You’re not you when you’re hungry” campaign.

 Many of you have probably seen the new Tymbark juice packaging.
-Both the shape of the carton and their slogan „To the last drop!” are nothing more than a response to unmet consumer needs, or Consumer Insight.
-After all, many of us have probably been frustrated more than once by the typical cuboid that made it difficult to pour out the last remnants of juice.
+The carton’s shape and slogan, „To the last drop!” are nothing more than a response to unmet consumer needs or Consumer Insight.
+After all, many of us have probably been frustrated more than once by the typical cuboid that made pouring out the last remnants of juice difficult.

 Summary

-By determining consumer insights, we are able to personalize and create a product that is a viable response to the needs of our audience.
-After all, each of us much prefers to come into possession of an item or use a service that meets our requirements.
+By determining consumer insights, we can personalize and create a product that is a viable response to the needs of our audience.
+After all, each of us prefers to come into possession of an item or use a service that meets our requirements.
 And that is what Consumer Insight is behind all of this.

 Finding insight, of course, is not the easiest of tasks.
 This is because it is the art of combining methods and using experience.
-It requires from us not only patience, but also insight and analytical thinking.
-However, if we find and use insight in our marketing activities, it will not only allow us to create strong ties with customers, but can also make us start to stand out in the market.
+It requires not only patience but also insight and analytical thinking from us.
+However, if we find and use insight in our marketing activities, it will not only allow us to create strong ties with customers but also make us stand out in the market.

 Let's talk!